MarcusPeixe/65C02java/README.md

 # 65C02java

 == EMULATOR COMPLETED ==
-Currently it was only tested with Klaus Dormann's test suite, and it passed
+It was only tested with Klaus Dormann's test suite, and it passed.

-== GRAPHICAL USER INTERFACE (WIP) ==
+== GRAPHICAL USER INTERFACE ==
-Currently developing the GUI
+GUI is fully functional: enhancements may be added in the future.

-== ASSEMBLER (WIP) ==
+== ASSEMBLER ==
-Creating a simple assembler for this emulator
+This program comes with a built-in assembler, made entirely by me.

+Instructions for the use of this program may be added later.